Here are some useful FAQs to help you prepare for Your Start at Esher in September 2025.

 Q: I’m the only one coming from my school to Esher, how do I meet new people?

 Our students come from more than 100 different schools, so there will be many students in the same position who are excited about making new friends too.
 During Your Start At Esher induction, you will meet both your tutor and fellow tutees in a small group session, which will be followed once term commences, with a programme of Your Start At Esher events to help you meet new people.
-Aside from your course choices, you will also meet students with similar interests through your complementary subject choice.
+Aside from your course choices, you will also meet students with similar interests through your extension study course.

 Student Life